 THTR144 - Costuming for the Theatre

-Introduces learners to theatre production through practical, hands-on experiences.
-This course is the first of three practicum experiences in which earners must participate in a HACC theatre production working within one of the following areas: acting, technical and/or front of house.
+Introduces students to theatre production through practical, hands-on experiences.
+This course is the first of three practicum experiences in which students must participate in a HACC theatre production working within one of the following areas: acting, technical and/or front of house.